mathematicalthinking/vmt/README.md

     * Allow filtering across multiple fields (active rooms with people in them etc.)
     * When someone leaves a room take a snapshot as png and display images of the rooms in the ContentBoxes that list them

+### Ideas for analytics
+1. What kind of statistics can/should we generate?